bahmutov/cypress-examples/docs/recipes/input-has-value.md

 ## Partial value match

+📺 Watch this recipe explained in the video [Partial Value Match](https://youtu.be/y3A6FjHOm3U).

 Let's say we know just a part of the value.
 Here is how we can confirm it:

 <!-- fiddle Partial value match -->